Here’s the new Democratic plan for $1,400 stimulus checks

 Biden and Democratic leaders in Congress argue a third round of stimulus checks is necessary to ensure people who have lost their jobs or taken a pay cut still have enough money to buy food, pay rent and get the medical care they need during a pandemic.
-But the White House has signaled the president is narrow who gets them, sending checks only to low and moderate income families this time around.
+But the White House has signaled the president is willing to narrow who gets them, sending checks only to low- and moderate-income families this time around.

-The latest proposal Democrats are coalescing around would send $1,400 payments to individuals earning $50,000 or less and $2,800 to married couples earning $100,000 or less.
+The latest proposal Democrats are considering would send $1,400 payments to individuals earning $50,000 or less and $2,800 to married couples earning $100,000 or less.
 Below are more details on the latest plan, which has not been publicly released yet and could still change.

 Who would get a $1,400 payment?